pandas-lab/pandas-lab.github.io/about.md

 # PANDAS Lab

 The Politics, AI, and Data Science Lab (PANDAS) is a research lab that applies machine learning and statistical techniques to the study of politics, especially in areas of conflict, propaganda, misinformation, and cybersecurity.
-PANDAS is housed within UNC Charlotte's Department of Political Science and Public Administration.
-We work with students from across the University and beyond.
+PANDAS is neither sponsored by nor affiliated with a university.
+We work with students from multiple universities.
 Learn how to [join our team](/join.html).

 # Current Research Projects